Take a walk outside – it will serve you far more

 It’s not necessary to be particularly fit.
 The walk is gentle and has been described by one former participant as "magical"!

 What Shall I Wear?

 The walk is not physically exerting so warm clothing is recommended as are walking shoes or boots, long trousers (as there are nettles and bramble along the trail) and full waterproofs (if it’s looking like rain).
 The trail will be muddy in parts

 Where and When Do We Meet

-Most of the forest bathing walks take place at Broughton Hall Estate, starting at 10.15am and ending by 12.45pm.
+The forest bathing walks take place at Broughton Hall Estate, starting at 10.30am and ending by 1pm.
 Full details are provided once payment has been made.

 If torrential rain is forecast, the walks do not go ahead and either a full refund is made or you may transfer the payment to another walk.
 If the walk is to be cancelled, Liz will notify participants 24 hours before the start of the walk (due to the rather unpredictable forecast!)

 The walks will go ahead if there is light/medium rainfall.